 }

-• center: items centered in the container(将项目放置在中点)
+: items centered in the container(将项目放置在中点)space-between

-• stretch (default): lines stretch to take up the remaining space
+(default): lines stretch to take up the remaining space

-The safe and unsafe modifier keywords can be used in conjunction with all the rest of these keywords (although note browser support), and deal with helping you prevent aligning elements such that the content becomes inaccessible.
+modifier keywords can be used in conjunction with all the rest of these keywords (although note browser support), and deal with helping you prevent aligning elements such that the content becomes inaccessible.

 Properties for the Children(flex items)